woman talking to a doctor

 A syndrome is a group of signs or symptoms that happen together and help to identify a unique medical condition.
 Epilepsy syndromes are usually diagnosed in childhood but some can continue into adult life.

-What is a childhood epilepsy syndrome?
+What is an epilepsy syndrome?

 If your child is diagnosed with an epilepsy syndrome, it means that their epilepsy has some specific signs and symptoms.
 These include: